 Happy Ocean Mother Day

-“Look, I brought my mother to church today,” I said last Sunday at Skyland Community Church UCC as I held up the beautiful blue bowl that Anne Swallow Gillis gave me years ago, filled with salt water and seashells.
+“Look, I brought my mother to church today,” I said a year ago on Mother’s Day at Skyland Community Church UCC as I held up this beautiful blue bowl that Anne Swallow Gillis gave me long ago, filled with saltwater and seashells.

 This fabulous banner over the altar looks like that first wet morning breaking in the Genesis story, the Spirit “hovering over the deep and sweeping over the face of the waters.”
 I think God just said, “Let there be Light, Morning has Broken! “ (I know, it looks like an angel, I haven’t spoken with the banner’s creator, but to me it’s the Holy Spirit straight from her hovering and sweeping over all that blue and now she’s bursting with the light.)